Occupational Therapy: What is it? Services for Special Needs

 If the words independent and successful are important, the phrase “quality of life” is uber super-duper important.
 In most cases, completing a task independently and successfully leads to an improved quality of life.
 This is especially true for pediatrics, as kids have long lives ahead of them.

 However, there are cases where independence and success don’t translate to an improved quality of life.
 Let’s consider the case of an elderly person in the late stages of dementia.
 An Occupational Therapist in this circumstance is less likely to focus on helping the elderly person cook for himself or clean the kitchen.
-Instead, focus is often placed on helping support staff learn how to best take care of this individual.
+Instead, they might focus on helping support staff learn how to best take care of this individual.
 An OT may teach caregivers how to administer showers, get the individual dressed in the morning, and arrange the environment for safety.
-In this case, independence can be dangerous and lead to decreased quality of life if the individual were to try to complete a task on their own and get injured.
+In this case, striving for full independence could be dangerous and lead to decreased quality of life if the individual were to try to complete a task on their own and get injured.

 Quality of life trumps all in an Occupational Therapist’s eyes.
+Whether working with someone with special needs, a chronic condition, or a short-term injury, an Occupational Therapist will always think about what best benefits the individual.
 When evaluating a situation, we ask questions like:

 There are many more questions that Occupational Therapists ask themselves as they work with individuals.
 The point is that every circumstance is different and must be evaluated given the unique factors that are in play.